-Not only does your AC system keep you comfortable, it’s also vital to your health during the dog days of summer.
-As a result, when the cool air suddenly isn’t blowing or your AC won’t come on at all, you’re don’t have time to call around for several days.
+Not only does air conditioning keep you comfortable, it’s also a health necessity when we’re here in the dog days of summer.
+As a result, when the cool air suddenly isn’t blowing or the system won’t come on at all, you’re don’t have time to call around for a few days.

-When your air conditioner goes out in the middle of the summer, you might not have time to look around for competing quotes or research how much you may have to pay.
-Not being sure how much repairs can cost when the air conditioner service tech shows up can be intimidating, so we’re here to show you a few price ranges on some common services so you won’t be surprised when Stevenson Service Experts comes to get you up and running again.
+When your air conditioner goes out in the middle of the summer, you might not have time to call around for different quotes or research how much you may have to pay.
+Not knowing how much repairs can cost when the air conditioner service technician arrives can be intimidating, so we’re here to show you some price ranges on some common services so you won’t be surprised when Stevenson Service Experts comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - AC Fan Motor Replacement: $500 - $1200

 Depending on where the leak is, whether or not a leak test is required, and what actually requires repair, a normal refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
 If you’re not confident, always ask your air conditioner repair technician to walk you through the process and explain their findings.

 Sometimes the culprit may be beyond the air conditioner itself and the circuit board may need to be replaced.
 Depending on your AC make and model, a new circuit board for your equipment could run anywhere from $450 to $1300.

 If you’re looking to replace your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
 Depending on which style of thermostat you go with, you’re looking at anywhere between $200 and $550 to have a new on installed.
 Thanksfully, the newer thermostats may pay back their cost in energy management savings, depending on if they are programmed accordingly.